lewlin/movable-items/README.md

 # movable-items
 PyQt5 allows developers to define movable `QGraphicsItems` by setting the flag `itemIsMovable`.
 However, using this flag limits customization.
-The snippet shows how to implement a movable `QGraphicsItems` by redefining the handlers for mouse events.
+The snippet shows how to implement movable `QGraphicsItems` (e.g. a disk) w/o setting the `itemIsMovable` flag, but by redefining the handlers for mouse events.